-Pearson is the world's leading learning company, with 35,000 employees in more than 70 countries working to help people of all ages to make measurable progress in their lives through learning.
-We put the learner at the centre of everything we do, because wherever learning flourishes, so do , people.
-Find out more about how we can help you and your learners at qualifications.pearson.com I
+Pearson is the world's leading learning company, with 25,000 employees in more than 70 countries working to help people of all ages to make measurable progress in their lives through learning.
+We put the learner at the centre of everything we do, because wherever learning flourishes, so do people.
+Find out more about how we can help you and your learners at qualifications.pearson.com

-This specification is Issue 3.
-Key changes are sidelined.
+This specification is Issue 8.
 We will inform centres of any changes to this issue.
 The latest issue can be found on our website.